federgraph/RiggVar-RG38/README.md

 More drawings should be added.
 It will be easier to explain how the model works once the drawings are in place.

-Button **FD** will bring up the form with the documentation drawings.
+Button **FD** ( see picture above )will bring up the form with the documentation drawings.

 <a href="doc/images/RiggVar-FD-01.png">*Documentation drawings can serve as a unit test alternative.*<br>
 ![FormDrawing screenshot](doc/images/RiggVar-FD-01.png)</a>

 ## How to build

-Use IDE 10.3.3 to build the project.
+Use the following IDE versions to build the project:
+- IDE 10.3.3 Rio CE
+- IDE 10.2.3 Tokyo Pro

 I have added the dproj file to gitignore so that you can have your own icons.

 Before you open the project in the IDE you need to create a **new dproj file** (Delphi Project File):

-- Create a new FMX project in the default new project area,
+1. Create a new FMX project in the default new project area.
-- save project as RG38,
+1. Save the project as RG38.
-- then copy just the dproj file over to the RG38 working directory.
+1. Copy the new dproj file to your RG38 working directory.

-Once you have added the new dproj file you should be able to open the project in the Delphi IDE and run in the debugger with F9.
+Then you are ready to open the project in the IDE and run in the debugger with **F9**.

-It may be necessary to use Shift-F9 to build again after making changes to the project.
+It may be necessary to use **Shift-F9** to *build again*.

 ## How to use a build of the app

 The executable - RG38.exe - can be used standalone on any current Windows 10 machine.

 There is no database, and no files are saved by default.
 The app should be very easy to deploy, it can be run from a USB stick.